 Best Intermittent Fasting Schedule For Women Over 50: The Daily Method

-Dr. Jolene Brighten highly recommends the daily schedule for women over 50 (14).
-In addition, the Cleveland Clinic suggests it as one of the best methods to follow (17).
-The daily method includes the 16:8, 14:10, and 18:6 methods that allow some food each day.
+Dr. Jolene Brighten discusses the daily schedule for women (14).
+In addition, the Cleveland Clinic suggests it as one of the popular methods to follow (17).
+The daily method includes the 16:8, 14:10, and 18:6 methods that allow food each day.

 You’ll have time to eat before taking medication and avoid any challenges you may face with stricter IF schedules.
-Meanwhile, Chicago’s University of Illinois confirmed how well the time-restrictive IF method works for menopausal and postmenopausal women (5).
+Meanwhile, Chicago’s University of Illinois confirmed that the time-restrictive IF method works for both premenopausal and postmenopausal women (5).

 How To Use The 16:8 Daily Schedule